sctyner/talks/README.md

-# talks
+# Talks, Sam Tyner, Ph.D.

-A place for storing all my slides as I transition from jekyll + github.io site to a Hugo + netlify site
+A place for storing all my slides as I transition from jekyll + github.io site to a Hugo + netlify site.

 ## Links